Azure/Service-Fabric-Troubleshooting-Guides/Security/Use Azure Resource Explorer to add the Secondary Certificate.md

     ![Click PUT](../media/resourcemgr7.png)

-10. Swap the "thumbprint" property value in "certificate" and "certificateSecondary" for the ServiceFabric Cluster resource
+10. Swap the "certificate" values in "thumbprint" and "thumbprintSecondary" for the ServiceFabric Cluster resource

 ```json
   "type": "Microsoft.ServiceFabric/clusters",